MatsuTaku/libbo/README.md

 C++ Header-only Library of Practical Intrinsics.

-This library is created based on the design concept that we provide intrinsics in native for cpu architecture of each platform, with least compile flags and simple definitions.

 [![build](https://github.com/MatsuTaku/libbo/actions/workflows/cmake_test.yml/badge.svg)](https://github.com/MatsuTaku/libbo/actions/workflows/cmake_test.yml)

+This library is created based on the following design principles:
+- Provides intrinsic interfaces convenience for basic **bit-manipulations** and **implementing succinct data structures**.
+- Optimized intrinsic implementations can be used for any platform without considering the supporting architecture by the CPU.
+- Provides compile-time constant (a.k.a. constexpr) impelementaions for most interfaces.

 ## Supporting bit operations